leotard/sendit-astro-template/src/content/pages/index.md

 content_blocks:
   - _bookshop_name: feature/hero
     title: The Easy-to-Use Inventory App
-    description: Flip Inventory is a modern mobile app, where we create a seemless Inventory management experience for small businesses.
+    description: Flip Inventory is a modern mobile app, where we create a seamless Inventory management experience for small businesses.
     button:
       link: /signup
       text: Try This Free